 - you are registered with disability services as having a documented disability that the test and/or testing center is not designed to accomodate;

-- you have international or non-resident student status; or are not a native English speaker;
+- you are not a native English speaker;

 - you are completing your second degree.